 Although widely perceived as a champion for freedom and therefore a democratic country, it may come as a surprise to some that there are some broad restrictions the country places on Internet freedom and that it has been carrying out mass surveillance activities against its own people.

 While doing my research for this article I honestly wanted to believe that the UK would be better than other countries like India or Indonesia where Internet freedom was concerned.
 Unfortunately, it seems like the same old, just different location.

-From government surveillance to arbitrary decision making on the behalves, it seems that resident in the UK aren’t much freer on the net than other places.
+From government surveillance to arbitrary decision making on their behalves, it seems that residents in the UK aren’t much freer on the net than other places.
 Let me show you why you need a VPN here.